Bratislava: Slovakia’s Capital Makes a Remarkable ComebackBy Rick Steves

-Bratislava, the capital of Slovakia and once a nearly desolate ghost town, is one of the big surprises of my recent travels.
+Bratislava, the capital of Slovakia and once a nearly desolate ghost town, is one of Europe's great urban success stories.
 Its compact old town bursts with colorfully restored facades, lively outdoor cafés, and swanky boutiques.
 Its ramshackle industrial quarter, just east of the center, is rapidly being redeveloped into a forest of skyscrapers.
-The hilltop castle gleams from a recent facelift.
+The hilltop castle gleams.
 And even the glum communist-era suburb of Petržalka, right across the Danube, has undergone a Technicolor makeover.
 It's arguably the fastest-changing city in Europe.

 Sitting quietly in the very center of central Europe, wedged between bigger and stronger nations (Hungary, Austria, the Czech Republic, and Poland), Slovakia was brutally disfigured by its communist regime, then overshadowed by the Czechs.
 But in recent years, this fledgling republic has found its wings.
 Locals brag that the region around Bratislava has the hottest economy and highest per capita income of any region in the former Communist bloc.

 Bratislava has also forged a twin-city alliance for trade and commerce with Vienna — which is less than an hour's train ride away, and whose lights you can sometimes see from here — making this truly the nexus of eastern central Europe.

 Many Bratislavans fancy themselves the yang to Vienna's yin: If Vienna is a staid, elderly aristocrat sipping coffee, then Bratislava is a vivacious young professional jet-setting around Europe.
 Bratislava at night is a lively place, thanks in part to tens of thousands of university students.